tishaabansall/india_road_accident_project/README.md

 ## **Visualizations**

-- Gender vs Severity
+-Gender vs Severity
-- Speed Limit vs Accident Severity
+-Speed Limit vs Accident Severity
-- Number of Accidents by State
+-Number of Accidents by State
-- Day vs Night Accident Count
+-Day vs Night Accident Count
-- Random Forest Confusion Matrix
+-Random Forest Confusion Matrix

+_All plots are saved in the `plots/` directory for reporting._

 ---